-Carbon is a DevOps PowerShell module for automating the configuration of Windows 2008, Windows 2008 R2, 7, 2012, and 2012 R2 computers.
-Carbon can configure and manage:
+Carbon is a PowerShell module for automating the configuration of computers running Windows 7, 8, 2008, and 2012.
+It can configure and manage:

 All functions are designed to be idempotent: when run multiple times with the same arguments, your system will be in the same state without failing or producing errors.

 PowerShell 4.0/5.0 and .NET Framework 4.5

 To use IIS functions, IIS must be installed/enabled, including the

 See the about_Carbon_Installation help topic for installation instructions.

 See the about_Carbon_Support help topic for ways to ask questions about using Carbon.

 Only PowerShell approved verbs are used for command names.
 Carbon assigns special meaning to these verbs: